 I found a great template from Craftzine and made almost 100 pencil cases.
 BUT when I tried to pack my pencils, they didn’t fit!
-The template fot the upcycled pencil cases was too short.
+The template for the upcycled pencil cases was too short.
 UGH!
+So frustrating!

-I still loved the design – so I enlarged the template!
+I still loved the design – so I decided to enlarge the template!
 You can print yours HERE and follow the directions BELOW.